SaiDeepthiCh-17/SCT_WD_1/README.md

 # 🌐 Responsive Landing Page – SkillCart Internship Task 1

-This is the first task completed as part of my internship with *SkillCart Technology.
-The goal was to design a fully responsive **Landing Page* with an interactive navigation bar.
+This is the first task completed as part of my internship with **SkillCart Technology**.
+The goal was to design a fully responsive **Landing Page** with an interactive navigation bar.

 ## 📌 Task Requirements